What does information security mean according to ISO 27001?

 The role of the ISO 27001 audit

-Getting started with information security yourself
+Getting started with information security and ISO 27001

 You don't have to do a complete organizational turnaround before you start.
 Start with policies, conduct a risk analysis and ensure basic awareness among your employees.
 Document who is responsible for what and build your ISMS step-by-step.
 If you want to move toward ISO27001 certification, professional information security advice is often very useful: it helps you avoid common pitfalls and prepare efficiently for audits.